92bondstreet/castle/README.md

 ## 🐣 Introduction

 ## 🎯 Objectives

-**List the best rates for each Weekend for France located Relais & Châteaux**
+**List the best rates - for each Weekend - for France located Relais & Châteaux with starred restaurants**

 ## 🏃‍♀️ Steps to do